Addressing ADHD Perfectionism And Anxiety And Their Impacts On Mental Health

-Updated October 10, 2024by BetterHelp Editorial Team
+Updated July 22nd, 2025 by BetterHelp Editorial Team

 Individuals living with attention-deficit/hyperactivity disorder (ADHD) often face challenges with focusing on and completing projects.
 Coupled with other elements of ADHD, such as inattentiveness, executive dysfunction, and impulsivity, these difficulties may lead a person to display perfectionistic tendencies.
-Perfectionism, which often involves setting unrealistic expectations for oneself, may be a coping mechanism for individuals with ADHD to compensate for challenges or avoid failure.
+Perfectionism, which often involves setting unrealistic expectations for oneself, may be a coping mechanism for individuals with ADHD symptoms to compensate for challenges or avoid failure.
 Understanding and addressing ADHD perfectionism can be a key component to avoiding burnout and maintaining emotional well-being.
 Practicing mindfulness, setting reasonable expectations, and working with a therapist can be helpful.

 A woman in a pink blzer and glasses looks stressed as she writes on some papers while writting on some papers at a desk.